 |The meeting secretary can easily track attendees comments|

 |Key stakeholders have control over the approval process|

 |Final minutes are automatically shared to view and download|

 |The toolkit can be tailored for ad-hoc or infrequent meetings, and recurring meetings with the same or different attendees|

 Below is the detailed step-by-step guidance on using the tool tailored for the meeting secretary, meeting attendees, and the meeting chair.

 1. Guidance for the meeting secretary

-You will also see additional tabs titled ‘Attendee Responses’, ‘Final Approval Status’ and ‘Secretary’, which will be used to track the review process.
+Once you have set up the toolkit, you can use the SharePoint Lists ‘Attendee Responses’, ‘Final Approval Status’ and ‘Secretary’, to track the review process.
+Please add the relevant contact details for all attendees, the Meeting Chair and the Meeting Secretary to each list, respectively.
 Only the meeting secretary will have access to and will use these folders and tabs.